msya/msya.github.io/_pages/index.md

     title: "Writing a Kotlin Compiler Plugin with Arrow Meta"
     excerpt: "Learn how to write & test a compiler plugin with Arrow Meta.
 I will share with you how to build an example plugin."
     url: /arrow-meta/writing-compiler-plugin-with-arrow-meta/
     btn_label: "Read More"
     btn_class: "btn--primary"
-  - image_path: /assets/images/flow-combine/flow-combine-7.png
-    title: "Combining Flows with Select Expressions"
-    excerpt: "Learn how to use the combine operator and how it uses select expressions under the hood."
-    url: /coroutines/combinging-kotlin-flow-with-select-expressions/
-    btn_label: "Read More"
-    btn_class: "btn--primary"
 ---